-StorageVault is Canada's largest storage provider and is dedicated to safeguarding the belongings of Canadian families and businesses.
-Owning and operating 230 locations and over 10.7 million square feet of space.
+StorageVault is Canada's largest storage provider and is dedicated to safeguarding the belongings of Canadian families and businesses - owning and operating 238 storage locations across Canada.
+StorageVault owns 206 of these locations plus over 4,500 portable storage units representing over 11.4 million rentable square feet on over 665 acres of land.
 StorageVault is represented regionally under the following brands: Access Storage, Sentinel Storage, Depotium Mini-Entrepôt and Cubeit Portable Storage.
 StorageVault also provides last mile storage and logistics solutions through FlexSpace Logistics and professional records management services, such as document and media storage, imaging and shredding services through RecordXpress.